-For all customers, partners, resellers, and distributors who hold valid Cisco service contracts, the Cisco Technical Assistance Center (TAC) provides 24-hour, award-winning technical support services, online and over the phone.
+For all customers, partners, resellers, and distributors who hold valid Cisco service contracts, the Cisco Technical Assistance Center (TAC) provides 24-hour-a-day, award-winning technical support services, online and over the phone.
 Cisco.com features the Cisco TAC website as an online starting point for technical assistance.
+If you do not hold a valid Cisco service contract, please contact your reseller.